chunpu/min-debug/readme.md

 Debug with localStorage

-Type `localStorage[mykey] = '*'`, and debug just like tj's debug
+Type `localStorage.debug = '*'`, then the debug logs just show like tj's debug

+> if your website is maintained by different teams, you can customize your key rather than 'debug' when initing min-debug module
+> so teams won't disturb each other

 Debug with page

-If browser not support localStorage or you want to see debug on page, use url debug
+If browser not support localStorage or you want to see debug log on page, use url debug

-Type `mykey='*'` in url href either `location.search` or `location.hash`, and will see debug info in a textarea on page
+Type `debug='*'` in url href either `location.search` or `location.hash`, and will see debug info in a textarea on page

 > the key pattern is regexp match, just like tj's debug
 > e.g. `localStorage.debug = 'api*, call, -*verbose*'`